Enhanced F# Language Features for Visual Studio Code

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-Ionide couldn't be created without support of Lambda Factory.
-If your company would be interested in supporting development of Ionide, or acquiring commercial support sent us email - firstname.lastname@example.org
+Ionide couldn't be created without the support of Lambda Factory.
+If your company would be interested in supporting development of Ionide, or acquiring commercial support send us an email - firstname.lastname@example.org.

 You can also support Ionide development on Open Collective.

 Become a sponsor and get your logo on our README on Github, description in the VSCode marketplace and on ionide.io with a link to your site.